-Areas of creative practice are currently offered within the following Schools in the Faculty of Arts, Humanities and Cultures: English, Media and Communication, Fine Art, History of Art & Cultural Studies, Music, Performance & Cultural Industries, and Design; and at Leeds Trinity/University and York St John University.
-Requirements for practice-led research degree candidatures are available in the relevant Practice-led Protocol.
+Areas of creative practice are currently offered in the following Schools: School of Media and Communication, School of English, School of Fine Art, History of Art & Cultural Studies, School of Music, School of Performance & Cultural Industries, and School of Design; and at Leeds Trinity University and York St John University.
+Requirements for practice-led research degree candidatures are available in the relevant School/Leeds Trinity University/York St John University Handbooks and from Postgraduate Research and Operations.